Utah USDA Rural Loan

 Chapter 13 borrowers are eligible if they have 12 months of on-time payments on the repayment plan, and approval from the bankruptcy court/trustee.

-Foreclosure – has a 3 year waiting period from the date the title was transferred out of your name (which is not always the same as the foreclosure date – check the county records, or with your previous lender)
+Has a 3 year waiting period from the date the title was transferred out of your name (which is not always the same as the foreclosure date – check the county records, or with your previous lender)

-Pre-Foreclosure and Short Sale – 3-year waiting period.
+3-year waiting period.
 The credit report must reflect a zero balance on any mortgage liens included in the foreclosure /short sale OR documentation must be obtained to support no further obligation.

 Exceptions may be considered to the 3-year wait, if the credit profile demonstrates strong mitigating circumstances, such as: